EdanShim99/EdanShim99.github.io/README.md

 <span class="highlight-green-rounded">Index Match</span>
 <span class="highlight-green-rounded">Pivot Table</span>

-In this Excel-based project, I demonstrated advanced data analysis and visualization skills by creating an interactive dashboard for coffee order analysis.
-The process began with data organization, where I employed sophisticated functions like XLOOKUP and INDEX-MATCH to efficiently match coffee orders with corresponding customer information.
-After thoroughly cleaning and formatting the data, I leveraged Excel's pivot table functionality to summarize and analyze the organized information.
-The analysis was then brought to life through a dynamic pivot chart, providing clear visual representations of key insights.
-To enhance user interactivity and data exploration, I integrated additional features such as a timeline for temporal filtering and slicers for multidimensional data segmentation.
-The final product is a comprehensive, user-friendly dashboard that allows for in-depth analysis of coffee orders, showcasing my proficiency in Excel, data manipulation, and creating actionable business intelligence tools.
+With this Excel-based project, I am demonstrating data analysis and visualization skills using coffee order data in order to create an interactive dashboard.
+Starting with customer and order data, I utilize functions such as XLOOKUP and INDEX-MATCH in order to organize and create new columns to match customers with their corresponding coffee orders.
+I then analyzed the data using a pivot table, which was then brought to life using a dynamic pivot chart.
+To further enhance user interactivity, I integrated features such as a timeline and slicers.
+The final product is a comprehensive, user-friendly dashboard that allows for in-depth analysis of coffee orders.

 <br>